 Enjoy the tasting room or the beautiful patio as you taste a very different palette than you typically find in the region.

 Do you enjoy sparkling?
 Spanish wine?
 A breathtaking view?
 Or a lush garden?
-You will find a little bit of everything in the Napa and Sonoma wine country.
+You will find a little bit of everything from wineries in the Napa and Sonoma.
 And I didn’t even start into the food!
 Find more of what to do in Napa beyond just the wine.

 For more information about Napa & Sonoma check out these great books on Amazon including Fodor’s Napa & Sonoma, Frommer’s Napa and Sonoma day by day, and Lonely Planet San Francisco Bay Area & Wine Country Road Trips.

 I’ve been exploring these regions for a while now, but one of the great things is how much there is always left to try.
 Have you been to the region?
-If so, which spots where your favorite, that I have to try next?
+If so, which wineries in the Napa and Sonoma were your favorite, that I have to try next?